Frequently Asked Questions

 What is "American-style" gemcutting?

-For centuries, the intricate art of gem cutting was a closely guarded secret, typically passed down through apprenticeships.
-However, approximately a century ago, a revolutionary approach emerged in America, simplifying the process.
-This new method utilizes diagrams and a sequence of interconnected cuts and facets (meetpoints), making it possible for anyone to learn gemcutting with the right equipment and dedication.
+For centuries, the intricate art of gem cutting remained a closely guarded secret; apprenticeships typically passed it down.
+However, approximately a century ago, America saw a revolutionary approach emerge that simplified the process.
+This new method utilizes diagrams and a sequence of interconnected cuts and facets (meetpoints).
+It makes learning gemcutting possible for anyone with the right equipment and dedication.

 Why do you only have classes on consecutive days?